 The Maryland Legal Services Corporation annually awards grants to nonprofit organizations which provide civil legal services to eligible persons.
 Grants are awarded pursuant to Maryland Code, Human Services, Article 11 with an emphasis on areas of need identified in Maryland’s legal needs study, “Action Plan for Legal Services to Maryland’s Poor.”

 By statute, the Corporation’s funds must be used by grantees to provide legal assistance to eligible clients in noncriminal proceedings or other matters.
-The definition of “legal assistance” means the legal representation of eligible clients and includes training, research, coordination with private attorneys and other activities necessary to insure the delivery of quality legal services.
+The definition of “legal assistance” means the legal representation of eligible clients and includes training, research, coordination with private attorneys and other activities necessary to ensure the delivery of quality legal services.
 Client income eligibility is established as a maximum income of 50% of the median family income for the State of Maryland.
 See current guidelines and prior year guidelines.

-MLSC annually requires programmatic and financial audits of each grantee to assure compliance with the terms and conditions of the grant award.
+MLSC requires annual programmatic and financial audits of each grantee to assure compliance with the terms and conditions of the grant award.
 The Corporation also encourages coordination among the grantees and provides technical assistance to promote improvements in legal services delivery.

 For current grant application forms, see Grant Application Process, where forms will be posted when available.

 A decision on each grant application is made by MLSC’s Board of Directors.